Fitting the seven-parameter Generalized Tempered Stable distribution to the financial data: Goodness-of-fit Analysis

-For each index, the Anderson–Darling statistic (\ref{eq:l76}) is computed along with the P-value statistic.
-Table \ref{tab9} shows the KS-Statistics ($A^{2}_{m}$) and $P\_values$ for the Generalized Tempered Sable (GTS), geometric Brownian motion (GBM), and the GTS variant distributions.
-While the two-parameter geometric Brownian motion (GBM) hypothesis is always rejected, the Generalized Tempered Sable (GTS) hypothesis is accepted and yields a very high P-value.
+For each index, the Anderson–Darling statistic (\ref{eq:l76}) is computed along with the p-value statistic.
+Table \ref{tab9} shows the KS-statistics ($A^{2}_{m}$) and $P\_values$ for the GTS, GBM, and the GTS variant distributions.
+While the two-parameter GBM hypothesis is always rejected, the GTS hypothesis is accepted and yields a very high p-value.

-In addition, as shown the P-value indicator in Table \ref{tab9}, the GTS distribution outperforms the Bilateral Gamma distribution for the S\&P 500 and SPY ETF indexes.
-However, the Kobol and CGMY distributions respectively for Bitcoin and Ethereum have almost the same performance as the GTS distribution.
+In addition, as shown by the p-value indicator in Table \ref{tab9}, the GTS distribution outperforms the Bilateral Gamma distribution for the S\&P 500 and SPY ETF indexes.
+However, the Kobol and CGMY distributions for Bitcoin and Ethereum, respectively, have almost the same performance as the GTS distribution.

-\subsection{Pearson's chi-squared test Analysis}
+\subsection{Pearson's Chi-squared Test Analysis}

 Pearson's chi-squared test \cite{schoutens2003levy} counts the number of sample points falling into certain intervals and compares them with the expected number under the null hypothesis.
-Under the null hypothesis ($H_{0}$), a random sample $\{y_{1}, y_{2}\dots y_{m}\}$ comes from the Generalized Tempered Sable (GTS) distribution, which depends on the seven parameters estimated in section \ref{estim}.
-Suppose that $m$ observations in the sample from a population are classified into $K$ mutually exclusive classes with respective observed numbers of observations $N_{j}$ (for $j = 1,2,…,K$), and a null hypothesis gives the probability $\Pi_{j}=F(x_{j}) - F(x_{j-1})$ (\ref{eq:l54}) that an observation falls into the $j^{th}$ class. \\ The following Pearson statistic calculates the value of the Chi-Square goodness of fit test.
+Under the null hypothesis, $H_{0}$, a random sample $\{y_{1}, y_{2}\dots y_{m}\}$ comes from the GTS distribution, which depends on the seven parameters estimated in Section \ref{estim}.
+Suppose that $m$ observations in the sample from a population are classified into $K$ mutually exclusive classes with respective observed numbers of observations $N_{j}$ (for $j = 1,2,…,K$), and a null hypothesis gives the probability $\Pi_{j}=F(x_{j}) - F(x_{j-1})$ (\ref{eq:l54}) that an observation falls into the $j^{th}$ class. \\